 b.
-Committing Violent Acts Other Than Bringing a Weapon to School
+Committing Violent Acts

-Any student found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to a suspension from school for at least three days.
-If a minimum three-day suspension is proposed, the same procedural requirements for short-term suspensions as were described in section V.E.1 shall apply.
-The BOCES superintendent and board have the authority to reduce the proposed suspension on a case-by-case basis.
+Any student found to have committed a violent act, other than bringing a firearm onto BOCES property, shall be subject to a suspension from school for at least three days.
+A "violent act" is any act that would qualify the student to be defined as a "violent pupil" in accordance with Education Law Section 3214[2] [2-a] and Section II of this Code of Conduct.
+If a minimum three-day suspension is warranted, the same procedural requirements for short-term suspensions as were described in section V.E.1 shall apply.
+The BOCES superintendent and board have the authority to reduce the suspension on a case-by-case basis.
 In deciding whether to modify the suspension period, the student's age, grade in school, prior disciplinary record, potential effectiveness of other forms of discipline, input from parents, teacher and others, and other extenuating circumstances may be considered.
 If the proposed suspension is for more than five days, the same procedural requirements for long-term suspensions as described in section V.E.
 2 shall apply.

-c.
 Repeatedly and Substantially Disrupting the Educational Process or Substantially Interfering with the Teacher's Authority over the Classroom

 Any student who repeatedly is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom shall be subject to a suspension from school for at least two days.
-For the purpose of this Code of Conduct, "being repeatedly and substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by the teacher(s) pursuant to Education Law 3214 (3-a) and this Code on four or more occasions during a semester.
-If a minimum two-day suspension is proposed, the same procedural requirements for a short-term suspension as were described in section V.E.1 shall apply.
+For the purpose of this Code of Conduct, "being repeatedly and substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by the teacher(s) pursuant to Education Law 3214 (3-a) and this Code of Conduct on four or more occasions during a semester.
+If a minimum two-day suspension is implemented, the same procedural requirements for a short-term suspension as were described in section V.E.1 shall apply.

-The BOCES superintendent and board have the authority to reduce the proposed suspension on a case-by-case basis.
+The BOCES superintendent and board have the authority to reduce suspensions on a case-by-case basis.
 In deciding whether to modify the suspension period, the student's age, grade in school, prior disciplinary record, potential effectiveness of other forms of discipline, input from parents, teacher and others, and other extenuating circumstances may be considered.
-If the proposed suspension is for more than five days, the same procedural requirements for long-term suspensions as were described in section V.E.
+If the suspension is for more than five days, the same procedural requirements for long-term suspensions as were described in section V.E.
 2 shall apply.